Dzdavid3/Documentation-/README.md

 # Documentation- The Chamber of Knowledge
 To be sorted later

-This a collection of usful and intresting code.
+This a collection of useful and intresting code.